Moclobemide: Adverse effects

 The incidence of adverse events is not correlated with age; however, adverse events occur more often in females than in males.
 Moclobemide is regarded as a generally safe antidepressant and due to its favorable side effect profile, it can be considered a first-line therapeutic antidepressant.
-Side effects of moclobemide are exceptionally low, with insomnia, headache and dizziness being the most commonly reported side effects in the initial stages of therapy with moclobemide.
+The rate of incidence of side effects of moclobemide is low, with insomnia, headache and dizziness being the most commonly reported side effects in the initial stages of therapy with moclobemide.
 Moclobemide, even at high doses of 600 mg, does not impair the ability to drive a motor vehicle.
 The tolerability of moclobemide is similar in women and men and it is also well tolerated in the elderly.
 Moclobemide has been found to be superior to tricyclic and irreversible MAOI antidepressants in terms of side effects, as it does not cause anticholinergic, sedative or cardiovascular adverse effects.

 Unlike the irreversible MAOIs there is no evidence of liver toxicity with moclobemide.
 Moclobemide has a similar efficacy profile compared to other antidepressants while being superior to the classic MAOIs and the tricyclics in terms of tolerance and safety profile.
 Moclobemide has little effect on psychomotor functions.
 Other side effects include nausea, insomnia, tremor and lightheadedness; orthostatic hypotension (dizziness upon standing) is uncommon even among the elderly.
 Behavioural toxicity or other impairments relating to everyday living does not occur with moclobemide, except that in doses of 400 mg or higher peripheral reaction time may be impaired.
 Peripheral oedema has been associated with moclobemide.

 Some of the side effects are transient and disappear within 2 weeks of treatment.
 Serious fatigue, headache, restlessness, nervousness and sleep disturbances have been described as side effects from moclobemide therapy.
 A paradoxical worsening of depression has been reported in some individuals in several studies, and reports of suicide or suicidal ideation have been reported as a rare adverse effect of moclobemide.
 Overall, antidepressants decrease the risk of suicide.
 Moclobemide is believed to have only small proconvulsant effects; however, rarely seizures may occur.
 Hypertension has been reported to occur very rarely with moclobemide therapy.

 Moclobemide is relatively well tolerated.
 The following are the potential adverse effects and their respective incidences: